 Using different kinds of credit can make for a slight increase to your score.
 As an example, taking out a small personal loan or purchasing new furniture on installments may do the trick.
 This of course should only be considered if you are sure you can make the payments and on time.

 9. Leave old debt on your report

-If you have debt that has been paid off, like your home or your car..kudos to you!
+If you have paid off your home or your car, kudos to you!
 But do not be so quick to try to get it removed from your report.
 This is considered good debt and is great for your credit.
 The longer your history of good debt is, the better your score is.
 You should also stay away from closing any accounts that show a consistent payment record.